Understanding Stress And Disease

 Why Stress increases your risk of disease and illness

 Stress and disease.
 Why stress causes dis-ease, increases inflammation and reduces our immune system.
 Why stress is a modern-day killer.

-This stress response is also known as the survival response, is supposed to be an occasional response.
+Now, the stress response is supposed to be an occasional response.
 So, after the stress response, your body is designed to naturally go back into a relaxed state of being.
-But sadly today for too many people the STRESS response has become their more normal everyday way of being.
+But today for too many people the stress response, has become their more normal everyday way of being.
 They are now in a state of chronic stress.
-When your mind and body become habitually exposed to high levels of cortisol and stress hormones that the body is in a state of dis-ease, a state of imbalance.
+When your mind and body become habitually exposed to high levels of stress hormones.
+Your body then finds itself in a state of dis-ease, a state of imbalance.

 Stress And Disease

 This chronic state of overstimulation can lead to a variety of physical, mental and emotional health issues.
 The Immune System, for example, is a connection of systems, processes, cells, tissues, and organs.
 That all need to be working in harmony to protect the body against “foreign attack of viruses, bacteria anything that causes disease.
 “Inflammation is partly regulated by the hormone cortisol and when cortisol is not allowed to serve this function, inflammation can get out of control,” said Cohen, the Robert E. Doherty Professor of Psychology within CMU’s Dietrich College of Humanities and Social Sciences – ScienceDaily.Com

 Cortisol stops and slows down unnecessary essential body functions during emergency situations ( stress response) so when we are regularly overexposed to cortisol.
 Certain body functions are impacted especially the digestive and immune system, growth, and reproductive system.